LogSentinel/logsentinel-PAM/README.md

 # logsentinel-PAM
 PAM module performing some checks and logs before ssh login
-- checks if logsentinel application is alive (if not allows access)
+- checks if logsentinel application is alive (if not, allows access)
 - checks configurable list of domains for their certificates to be valid (Ethereum, time stamping service).
 If some of them are not valid there is a possibility of malicious actions, so access is not allowed
 - logs login attempts in logsentinel